citp/privacy-policy-historical/f/fb/fbp/fbpurity.com.md

 ### Special Note About Google Advertising

 Any advertisements served on this website by Google, Inc., and affiliated companies may be controlled using cookies.
 These cookies allow Google to display ads based on your visits to this site and other sites that use Google advertising services.
-Learn how to [opt out of Google's cookie usage](http://www.google.com/privacy_ads.html).
+Learn how to [opt out of Google's cookie usage](https://www.google.com/privacy_ads.html).
 As mentioned above, any tracking done by Google through cookies and other mechanisms is subject to Google's own privacy policies.

 ### Adware / Spyware / Phishing

 F.B.
-Purity is [completely safe](http://www.fbpurity.com/reviews.htm), and does not install any Adware, Spyware or Toolbars onto your computer, and it also does not ask you for your Facebook username or password.
+Purity is [completely safe](https://www.fbpurity.com/reviews.htm), and does not install any Adware, Spyware, Toolbars or Malware of any kind on to your computer, and it also does not ask you for your Facebook username or password.

 ### Mailing List